-Medicine still has many challenges to solve specially on complex diseases where a large number of both, genetic and environmental factors, are involved.
-Among them, autoimmune disorders have attracted attention because there are no effective curative treatments for them.
-Some of these autoimmune diseases affect the central nervous system, which in addition, is difficult to access and to manipulate with classical pharmacological treatments.
-To address these problems we have focused our research interests in three main objectives: (1) gene therapy strategies for autoimmune diseases; (2) gene therapy strategies for diseases affecting the nervous system, such as neuromuscular and neurodegenerative disorders, and (3) development of more efficient and less immunogenic viral vectors.
+Medicine still has many challenges to solve especially on complex diseases where a large number of both, genetic and environmental factors, are involved.
+Among them, aging-associated diseases and rare disorders have attracted attention because there are no effective curative treatments for them.
+Some of these diseases affect the central nervous system, which in addition, is difficult to access and to manipulate with classical pharmacological treatments.
+To address these problems we have focused our research interests on three main objectives: (1) gene therapy strategies for diseases affecting the nervous system, such as rare neuromuscular and neurodegenerative disorders; (2) gene therapy strategies using chronokines for cognitive decline and dementia; and (3) development of more efficient and less immunogenic viral vectors.